 The UMass Lowell String Project

-The UMass Lowell String Project, founded in 2001 by Prof. Kay G. Roberts, offers high-quality string training and creative music classes to Lowell Public School Students, targeting diverse, underserved neighborhoods.
+The UMass Lowell String Project, run by Executive Director John-Morgan Bush was founded in 2001 by Prof. Kay G. Roberts.
+This program offers high-quality string training and creative music classes to Lowell Public School Students, targeting diverse, underserved neighborhoods.

 Students are taught by UMass Lowell music majors, distinguished professors, and guest artists.
 Creative Sound Play introduces participants to music technology, improvisation, composition, and music from different cultures.